 Again, to prevent the cookies from becoming flat because of the baking sheet, you will want to make sure that the baking sheet is room temperature and no hotter.

-If you didn’t have enough flour in your dough, then the way that you would salvage the remaining cookie dough would simply be to add more flour to it.
-Depending on just how little flour there was in the recipe, you will want to add between one and two full tablespoons of flour to the dough.
+If you didn’t have enough flour in your dough, the way that you would salvage the remaining cookie dough would simply be to add more flour to it.
+Depending on just how little flour there was in the recipe, you’ll want to add between one and two full tablespoons to the dough.

-Next, you will want to mix the dough up so that all areas of the dough will have the added flour so that there are no cookies that got too much while others got no flour.
+Next, you will want to mix the dough up so that all areas of it will have the added flour so that there are no cookies that got too much while others don’t get enough.

-Similarly, once you have done this, you will want to place one or two helpings of cookie dough onto a room-temperature baking sheet and see if this fixed the problem.
-If it did, then you will be ready to work with the rest of your cookie dough.
+Similarly, once you’ve done this, you’ll want to place one or two helpings of cookie dough onto a room-temperature baking sheet and see if this fixed the problem.
+If it did, then you’ll be ready to work with the rest of your cookie dough.